 Q: I’m considering a balance transfer to a card with a lower interest rate.
 Is that a good idea?

-A: Transferring some or all of your credit card debt to a card that includes a low-interest introductory period can help you move toward a debt-free life.
-However, there are some things of which to be aware.
+A: Transferring some or all of your credit card debt to a card that includes an introductory low-interest period can help you move toward a debt-free life.
+However, there are some things to be aware of.
 Consider these pros and cons:

 1. Lower interest rates for a time

 Your biggest push for making a balance transfer is to get a break from the interest that’s added to your balance.
 Depending on the offer, that could mean a break of six months to more than 18 months.
 At Truity, you’ll get an introductory 1.99% APR* for the first 15 months for both purchases and balance transfers.
-Making a balance transfer will allow you to take a real bite out of your debt and make progress toward getting rid of it altogether.
+Making a balance transfer will allow you to take a real bite out of your debt and make progress toward getting rid of it completely.
+For details, click here.

-The more monthly bills you need to pay, the higher the chance of missing a payment.
+The more monthly bills you need to pay, the greater the chance of missing a payment.
 When you transfer balances and close those high-interest accounts, you’ll be able to consolidate several different cards into one, decreasing the number of monthly payments you need to make.
-If you keep the old credit card open and use it to accumulate more debt, the benefit of the reduced interest rate is watered down by a higher overall balance.

 Taking this significant step toward paying down your debt may motivate more careful spending habits.